pranath/blog/_posts/2022-03-04-study-designs-in-epidemiology.md

 toc: true
 layout: post
 comments: true
-description: In this article, we will learn about the main epidemiological study designs, including cross-sectional and ecological studies, case-control and cohort studies, as well as the more complex nested case-control, case-cohort designs, as well as randomised controlled trials.
+description: In this article, we will learn about the main epidemiological study designs, including cross-sectional and ecological studies, case-control and cohort studies, as well as the more complex nested case-control, case-cohort designs, and randomised controlled trials.
 categories: [health, epidemiology]
 image: images/epidemiology2.jpg
 title: Study Designs in Epidemiology